Research Fellows · Joana Moll: Research · Bio

 Joana Moll · Artist & Researcher, ES · Bio

 This research is part of a larger project exploring new paradigms for understanding Ad Tech, the Internet's primary business model.
-The project will focus on how Ad Tech amplifies the military- industrial-security complex's surveillance abilities, subtly merging military and civilian sectors and leading to a silent militarization of civil society.
+The project focuses on how Ad Tech amplifies the military- industrial-security complex's surveillance abilities, subtly merging military and civilian sectors and leading to a silent militarisation of civil society.

 Despite being the primary business model of the Internet, the Ad Tech industry is surprisingly unknown to most of its users.
 In essence, Ad Tech is a term that encompasses a wide range of technologies and strategies used to advertise digitally, and it generates most of the revenues for companies such as Facebook and Google.
 Although Ad Tech is a highly complex ecosystem, build of an ample spectrum of technical processes, products and companies, its primary resource is user data.
 Thus, data extraction processes are vital to this industry, consolidating Ad Tech as the world's leading industry in processing and commodifying user data, or in other words, as a major enabler for mass and centralized surveillance.
 Yet, despite the extraordinary importance of Ad Tech within the global economy, its methods and processes are extremely opaque and thus incredibly difficult to control and regulate.